Green Day deny Glasgow gig was cancelled due to bad weather

 “We love our Scottish fans and we don’t care if its raining f***ing sideways, although the safety of our fans and our crew is always our top priority.
 We love you Scotland, we love the city of Glasgow and it goes without saying that WE WILL BE BACK!”

-Bellahouston Park has become a popular venue in recent years, challenging Glasgow Green as the city’s top park for live music, including through the Summer Sessions concerts.
+Bellahouston Park has become a popular venue in recent years, challenging Glasgow Green as the city’s outdoor venue for live music.

-The venue is due to host another massive gig next month, with US rapper Eminem set to perform on Thursday August 24.
+The venue is due to host another performance next month with US rap stars Eminem set to perform on Thursday August 24.

 Meanwhile, support act Slaves have announced a short-notice gig in place of their slot at the 02 Academy, with tickets priced at just £10.